 We aim to provide a caring and structured environment where children's enthusiasms can be fostered.
-We recognise that children have individual needs and talents and that each child can achieve and should have the opportunity to celebrate their achievements.
+We recognise that children have individual needs or talents, that each child can achieve and have the opportunity to celebrate their achievements.

-Therefore, our Mission Statement is that Beulah Infant and Nursery School will promote positive relationships throughout the school by creating an atmosphere of harmony and co-operation, with the adults acting as positive role models for the children in partnership with parents and the whole community.
-Our purpose is to provide a high standard of education, giving the maximum opportunity to realise each person's potential.
+Therefore, our mission statement is that Beulah Infant and Nursery School will promote positive relationships throughout the school by creating an atmosphere of harmony and co-operation, with the adults acting as positive role models for the children in partnership with parents and the whole community.
+Our purpose is to provide a high standard of education, giving the maximum opportunity to realise each child's potential.